The Mission of Campus-Wide Writing Support Services and Faculty Outreach

 How I Write Series: The Writing Initiative also hosts faculty members who discuss their work processes, careers and inspirations.
 Past speakers include Professor Leigh Ann Wheeler (History), Professor Bat-Ami Bar-On (Philosophy), Professor Susannah Gal (Biological Sciences) and Professor Andreas Duus Pape (Economics)

-For More Information or to Arrange a Consultation
+For More Information or to arrange a consultation, contact:

 Robert Danberg, Phd

 Coordinator, Campus-Wide Writing Support